haasn/hsbooru/README.md

                            CPU cores, but no more than 4.
 Going too high can be slower, if the server decides to rate limit.
-  -r,--retryCount N        How often to retry each network request before giving up. (default: 3) -h,--help                Show this help text
+  -r,--retryCount N        How often to retry each network request before giving up. (default: 3) -m,--minTags N           Only store posts with this many tags or more. (default: 0) -v,--verbose             Print data about every URL and post.
+Can be slow!
+  -h,--help                Show this help text

 Available commands: